Exploring Length Generalization in Large Language Models: Introduction

 \section{Introduction}

 Many natural problems, such as theorem proving and program synthesis, have a notion of length that strongly correlates with the difficulty of the task.
-However, in these domains, the number of available problems typically drops rapidly as a function of problem length (see Figure~\ref{fig:second_hists} for an example).
-Therefore, it is desirable to learn from examples of shorter lengths to generalize to longer ones, or at least reduce the number of samples required for longer examples.
+However, in these domains, the number of available problems typically drops rapidly as a function of problem length (e.g. Figure~\ref{fig:second_hists}).
+Hence, it is desirable to learn from examples of shorter lengths to generalize to longer ones or at least reduce the number of samples required for longer examples.
 We refer to this type of problem as \emph{length generalization}.

 Recent work on large language models (LLMs) has shown consistent improvement in their performance by scaling model and dataset size.
 However, such models are still incapable of length generalization.
 For example, \citep{gpt3} shows that even though scale helps with solving arithmetic problems, scale alone is likely insufficient for learning to solve instances of arbitrary lengths.
 This implies that models fail to learn the general algorithms that would enable this kind of generalization.
 Indeed, \citet{razeghi2022impact} showed that the performance of LLMs on mathematical calculations correlates with term frequency in the training data.
 This suggests that LLMs might have gained their current performance from surface-level memorization instead of learning to apply the correct algorithm.